"Like they said, we want each other, it’s fun, it’s been a while,

 “No. No no no, you’re perfect-”

 “Oh, thanks."
-Another one of those killer smiles.
+Another one of those killer smiles, before they faded as another thought set it.
 "Wait- Are you ace or something?
 Shit, I'm sorry, I'll stop-”

 “Um, no. I'm not.
 I love sex.
 It's great.”